 There is a huge repository for Greasemonkey user scripts at: www.userscripts.org

 When installing Greasemonkey scripts, make sure they are from the above two websites.
-If you see scripts on third party websites, try to keep away unless you fully trust the websites.
+If you see scripts on third-party websites, try to keep them away unless you fully trust the websites.

 How to turn off Greasemonkey scripts on certain websites

-To turn of Greasemonkey without removing it from Firefox, just click the monkey icon that appears towards the left side.
-The Greasemonkey icon is two parts: one is the monkeyface and other is a drop down list indicated by a down key.
+To turn off Greasemonkey without removing it from Firefox, just click the monkey icon that appears towards the left side.
+The Greasemonkey icon is two parts: one is the monkeyface and the other is a drop-down list indicated by a down key.
 To toggle using and not using Greasemonkey, click on the monkey face icon.

 Another option is to open the Extensions tab and disable it from there.
 You can later enable it when you wish to use it.